 Blockchain is no longer hype and is poised to transform virtually every industry, including health care, says Health and Human Services (HHS) official Jose Arrieta.
 “We’re standardizing data and decentralizing execution” it adds value…It’s a better model.”

-Researchers, policymakers and healthcare professionals will converge at the Conference on Health IT and Analytics (CHITA) this week in Washington, D.C., hosted by the Center for Health Information & Decision Systems at the University of Maryland’s Robert H. Smith School of Business.
-The Smith School’s Ritu Agarwal, founder and director of CHIDS, answers questions about what to expect at the Nov.
-3-4, 2018 conference.
+This keynote message, also explored in a related panel discussion, was part of the Conference on Health IT and Analytics (CHITA) Oct.
+19-20, 2018 in Washington, D.C., hosted by the Center for Health Information & Decision Systems (CHIDS) at the University of Maryland’s Robert H. Smith School of Business.